Ben096/MMS/README.md

 3.Heroku Setting:
 --on your heroku app-->Settings-->Config Vars-->input key & value(key=jwtSecret ; value = "from your created installed package JWT Signing Secret")

+4.Heroku DB:
+---on your heroku app-->Resources-->search heroku postgres and install it for free